-There are two other types of arcs, in addition to the standard arc, which provide complex transition logic.
+There are two types of arcs in addition to the standard arc which provide complex transition logic.
 The enable arc is depicted as a line with a solid filled circle at the end where the arrowhead normally appears.
-The enable arc enables a transition when the upstream place has a token, but does not consume the token (the token remains in the upstream place).
+This arc enables a transition when the upstream place has a token, but does not consume the token (the token remains in the upstream place).
 The inhibit arc is depicted as a line with a hollow circle at the end where the arrowhead normally appears.
-The inhibit arc disables a transition when the upstream place has a token is not consume date the end where the arrowhead normally appears.
-The inhibit arc disables a transition when the upstream place has a token in it (the token is not consumed along the inhibit arc).
+This arc disables a transition when the upstream place has a token in it (the token is not consumed along the inhibit arc).